bylexus/zyt/README.md

 Features
 -----------

-* Available on the web and as JS Library
+* Available on the web and as JS Library (ES Module)
 * Shows the time in words in different languages.
 Supported languages for now (more translations are welcome!):
   * Züri-Düütsch - a Swiss German dialect around Zurich
   * Bern-Düütsch - a Swiss German dialect around Bern